 Now that you have a skull and a granny square made, you can sew the skull on top of the granny square by stitching it to the dc clusters.

-Once you are done customizing you have officially made a crochet skull granny square using my skull granny square crochet pattern.
+Once you are done customizing you have officially made a crochet skull granny square using my skull granny square pattern.
 I hope it was easy and fun to make for you!

 🐌Expert Tips